 Advanced Standing as described below may be awarded by The Center for Academic Support and Advising (CASA) to students who are in good academic standing.
 This policy applies to students who have completed fewer than 15 semester or 23 quarter credits of college work post high school graduation, and students who have completed college work during high school.
-The guidelines for academic progress [20] should be carefully reviewed to determine eligibility to use advanced standing.
+The guidelines for academic progress (20) should be carefully reviewed to determine eligibility to use advanced standing.
 It is important to note that advanced standing may not be used to make up for academic deficiencies.
-Students' academic records are reviewed at the end of the first year of enrollment to determine eligibility to apply advanced standing to Division II to determine the eligibility to apply advanced standing to Division II.
+Students' academic records are reviewed at the end of the first year of enrollment to determine eligibility to apply advanced standing to Division I electives, and are reviewed again in Division II to determine the eligibility to apply advanced standing to Division II.